geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 R code consists of *functions*, usually proceeded by brackets (e.g. `seq`) and *objects* (`d`, `t` and `x`).
-Each function contains *arguments*, the names of which often do not need to be states: the function `seq(0, 20, 0.1)`, for example, would also work, `from`, `to` and `by` are the *default* arguments.
+Each function contains *arguments*, the names of which often do not need to be stated: the function `seq(0, 20, 0.1)`, for example, would also work, `from`, `to` and `by` are the *default* arguments.
 Knowing this is important as it can save typing.
 In this tutorial, however, we generally spell out each of the argument names, for clarity.